Ethiopian Review

 "You must become insensitive, stubborn to it, because it's wrong," Mr Mugabe, in as much a message to himself as Mr Mbeki.

-One Response to “Zimbabwe leaders reach crucial agreement”
+One thought on “Zimbabwe leaders reach crucial agreement”

 Well done to Mr Mugabe at least he is putting the interest of the country before his.
 Hope they will forgive each other and work together for the good of Zimbabwa.
 Robert mugabi never invaded another country and never given his countries land to anyone.